Updated 13 December 2018

 We don’t want anyone to refrain from submitting issues because of privacy concerns, however, so if you want to submit an issue and don’t want your submission to be publicly visible, contact us to request that we hide your personal information.
 Depending on the site, this may mean that the entire issue is non-public, which defeats the purpose of having a public issue tracker, so please don’t do this without a compelling reason.

 ISC’s Contact Database

 - ISC maintains a contact database for sales and marketing purposes.
-This database includes contact names, with organization, title, email, phone and fax contact information, contracts and purchase orders and their details and a log of emails exchanged between the contact and ISC.
+This database includes contact names, with organization, title, email, phone and fax contact information, contracts, purchase orders and their details, and a log of emails exchanged between the contact and ISC.

 - When you send ISC an inquiry, we log your inquiry including your contact information and the text of your inquiry in our contact database, where we also track our response to you.
-Your information will be in this database if you have ever contacted ISC asking for help, or a quotation for services, either via phone, email or by visiting our table at a conference.
+Your information will be in this database if you have ever contacted ISC asking for help, or a quote for services, either via phone, email, or by visiting our table at a conference.

 - If you have made a purchase from or a donation to ISC, or visited our booth at a conference or industry event, your name and contact information may also be in this database.
 We use this information to acknowledge your donation and we may use it to solicit future donations.

 - We have also in the past purchased some lists for marketing purposes, which may have also been imported into this database.

 - We use this contact database to stay in touch with users, to sell and to provide the services that support our work.
 We do occasionally send bulk email to contacts in this marketing database, but that is infrequent, and always includes a clearly visible link to unsubscribe from future mailings.
 Users who have unsubscribed will be marked as “opted out” in the database and will not be sent further bulk emails.